SteveJustin1963/17.7-tecDAD/README.md

-the o/p for DAC fed into CRT driver cct;
+the o/p of DAC fed into CRT driver cct; or into CRO https://easyeda.com/editor#id=89e45a1c31a44702ab1ef81ac46d8552
-https://easyeda.com/editor#id=89e45a1c31a44702ab1ef81ac46d8552

 ADC; eg ADC0809